How to Safely Enjoy the New Year Celebrations

 2. Check the house before leaving - aside from the rare chance of a housefire starting due to firecrackers, it's more likely for a housefire to start when appliances are left turned on or problematic electrical systems mysteriously decide to act up when you're not home.
 It's best to close all doors and windows before you leave to prevent firecrakers from accidentally getting into the house.
 Turn off the lights and appliances, too.
 It's best to have your home checked for fire safety annually to rid yourself of this worry.
 Oh, and make sure that your grill is off after cooking that pre-party BBQ with the family.

-3. Bring some crackers and water before travelling - What the-- are you serious, The Cain Team?
+3. Bring some crackers and water before travelling - What the-- are you serious, Cain Realty Group?
 Well, if you are one of the many who needs to go on a long commute home to celebrate with the family, the traffic jams along the way can prove too much for a stomach looking forward to the family's New Year's eve dinner.
 Just prepare for a possible extended travel time and avoid coming home all grumpy because you are hungry and missed dinner by five hours (or more!).

 4. Watch what you eat (and drink) - Statistics show a mathematical increase in hospital admissions due to health conditions worsened by overeating or consumption of food that aggravates existing health conditions.
 Let's make it simple: avoid too much dessert for diabetics, lower your salt intake if you have kidney problems, fatty foods are a no-no for hypertensive individuals, and avoid alcohol altogether if you have renal health issues.
 Consume those sumptuous delights in moderation, and you'll be fine.